 This verse speaks of the earth not receiving any light.
 Science understands the implications of a world plunged into a global nuclear war.
-The devastation would be so vast that the world would be in darkness or semi darkness.
+The devastation would be so vast that the world would be in darkness or semidarkness.
 Science even states that the world could suffer a lack of sunlight for up to two years.
 This would cause a type of temporary ice age, (nuclear winter).
-This condition is due to the effect of the masses of dust clouds in the atmosphere.
-Couds created by the “mushroom” effect.
+This condition is because of the effect of the masses of dust clouds in the atmosphere.
+Clouds created by the “mushroom” effect.
 All from many nuclear explosions blocking out the sunlight.

 What about Damascus?